WayV

-The group has earned several accolades from both national and international award ceremonies, including the Favorite Asian Artist at the 2020 Mnet Asian Music Awards and the Best Dance Performance (Chinese) at the Asian Pop Music Awards for their 2021 single "Kick Back".
+WayV has earned accolades from both national and international award ceremonies, including Favorite Asian Artist at the 2020 Mnet Asian Music Awards and Best Dance Performance (Chinese) at the Asian Pop Music Awards for their 2021 single "Kick Back".

 History

 2016–2018: Pre-debut activities and formation

-Prior to joining SM Entertainment, some of the members were already involved in the entertainment industry.
+Before joining SM Entertainment, some members were already involved in the entertainment industry.
 In 2011, Ten participated as a contestant in the Thai TV show Teen Superstar under the name TNT.
 Xiaojun was a singing contestant on Zhejiang TV's survival program X-Fire in November 2015.

 In 2013, Ten was the first member to join the label through an SM Global audition in Bangkok, Thailand.
-In 2015, Lucas was cast through an SM Global Audition in Hong Kong; in July of the same year, Kun was cast in Beijing, China, and Winwin was street-cast at his school by an SM casting manager and passed the label's auditions.
+In 2015, Lucas was cast through an SM Global Audition in Hong Kong; in July of the same year, Kun was cast through SM GLOBAL AUDITION in Beijing, China.
+Winwin was street-cast at his school by an SM casting manager and passed the label's auditions.
 In February 2016, YangYang passed an audition in Taiwan.
-Hendery was street-cast in 2017, and Xiaojun was cast in 2018.
+Hendery was street-cast in 2015, and Xiaojun was cast in 2018.

 All seven members of WayV were originally part of SM Rookies, a pre-debut team of trainees under SM Entertainment.
 In 2014, Ten alongside some of his co-members, appeared on the Mnet-produced Exo 90:2014, a show starring labelmates Exo, where they performed to K-pop songs from the 1990s.
 In April 2016, Kun sang with NCT U in the Chinese version of "Without You" and joined them for the song's promotional stages.
 Winwin joined as dancer for NCT U's "The 7th Sense" at their first live performance in China at the 16th Music Feng Yun Bang Awards at the same month.